- Swedish Railway Models

 Some of the Ub and Ud locomotives were modernized at the end of the 1980s with, among other things, radio control and multiple equipment and then became Ue and Uf.
 The refurbishment to Ue/Uf meant that the locomotives were given equipment for multiple working and radio control.
 The locomotives that were not rebuilt were scrapped in the early 1990s.
 Already in the mid-1990s, the need for shunting locos decreased, and the locomotives proved to be maintenance-intensive; so SJ decided that the last locomotives should be withdrawn in 1997.
 As a replacement, the Rc1 locomotive was rebuilt for exchange service.
 However, a shortage of locos meant that the withdrawal plans were delayed and some U-locos continued to remain in traffic in Stockholm until the early 2000s.
 The last remaining Ue locomotives in Stockholm were scrapped in 2005 and 2006 after being terminated for several years.
 The last locomotive in traffic was Ue 649.
 The younger Uf locomotives turned out to be even tougher and a few locomotives were used for a few more years.
 However, three withdrawn locomotives still remain at Euromaint in Notviken.
 Three other Ub locos are preserved.

-- Perlmodell produce an expensive brass kit, to fit a Roco chassis.
+- Perlmodell produced an expensive brass kit, to fit a Roco chassis.

-- Jeco have also produced a model of this loco as a kit.
+- Jeco has also produced a model of this loco as a kit.